Friedreich's Ataxia: Symptoms, Diagnosis, Treatment

-Rapid, rhythmic, involuntary movements of the eyeball are common.
+Rapid, rhythmic, involuntary eyeball movements are common.

 Most people with FRDA develop scoliosis (a curving of the spine to one side), which, if severe, may impair breathing.
 Other symptoms include chest pain, shortness of breath, and heart palpitations.

-Several tests may be helpful, including nerve conduction studies, electromyogram (EMG), electrocardiogram, MRI, blood tests and urinalysis, and holter monitor.
+Several tests may be helpful, including nerve conduction studies, electromyogram (EMG), electrocardiogram, MRI, blood tests and urinalysis, and Holter monitor.